 TGah Editor: Change the paragraphs below as follows (#5329):

+A STA that transmits PV1 frames with Type subfield equal to 0 shall include the A3 field if the value of this field:

+Is not equal to the address identified by the A1 field and an A3 is not stored at the receiver

+Is not equal to the A3 stored at the receiver.

+Otherwise, the A3 field shall not be included in the frame.

+A STA that transmits PV1 frames with Type subfield equal to 0 shall include the A4 field if the value of this field:

+Is not equal to the address identified by the A2 field and an A4 is not stored at the receiver

+Is not equal to the A4 stored at the receiver.

+Otherwise, the A4 field shall not be included in the frame.

 An S1G STA indicates a request to store address fields by sending a Header Compression request with the Store A3 and/or Store A4 subfields equal to 1.
 Upon receipt of such a request, the receiving STA shall respond with a Header Compression response indicating which of the optional fields it stores, by setting the Store A3 and/or Store A4 subfields in the transmitted Header Compression response to 1(#3705).
 Stored address fields can subsequently be omitted from the MAC header of Short frames transmitted by the STA that sent the Header Compression request.
-Address fields for which the Header Compression response indicated 0 are not stored and can't be omitted(#3705).
+Address A3 and/or A4 fields for which the Header Compression response indicated 0 are not stored at the receiver and can't be omitted by the transmitter when the A3 and/or A4 fields contain values that are different from the A1 and/or A2 fields of the same(#3705).

 An S1G STA indicates a request to update security parameters by sending a Header Compression request with the CCMP Update subfield equal to 1.
 The receiver STA shall respond with a Header Compression response acknowledging receipt of the updated security parameters.